A qualitative description of the horoboundary of the Teichm\"uller metric: Non density of the Busemann points

 Hence, in the normalized version, $\phi^n f$ converges to $i(\cdot ,V(q))=\Xi^{-1} B(q)$, as $V(q)$ is uniquely ergodic and therefore indecomposable.
 That is, $B(q)$ can be approached through a sequence of elements contained in the complement of the closure of $\B_1$.

-Let $B(q)$ be any element in $\B_1$, where $q$ is any quadratic differential such that $V(q)$ has one indecomposable component.
-The set of pseudo-Anosov foliations in dense in $\MF(S)$, so we have a sequence of quadratic differentials $(q_n)$ converging to $q$ with $V(q_n)$ being a pseudo-Anosov foliation.
-Since $q$ has one indecomposable component, the convergence is strong, and so $B(q_n)$ converges to $B(q)$.
-Each $B(q_n)$ can be approached through a sequence of elements contained in the complement of the closure of $\B_1$, so taking a diagonal sequence the same can be said for $B(q)$. \end{proof}
+Let $B(q')$ be any element in $\B_1$, where $q'$ is any quadratic differential such that $V(q')$ has one indecomposable component.
+The set of pseudo-Anosov foliations is dense in $\MF(S)$, so we have a sequence of quadratic differentials $(q_n)$ converging to $q'$ with $V(q_n)$ being a pseudo-Anosov foliation.
+Since $q'$ has one indecomposable component, the convergence is strong, and so $B(q_n)$ converges to $B(q')$.
+Each $B(q_n)$ can be approached through a sequence of elements contained in the complement of the closure of $\B_1$, so taking a diagonal sequence the same can be said for $B(q')$. \end{proof}

 \begin{corollary} Let $S$ be a closed surface of genus $g$ with $p$ marked points, such that $3g+p\ge5$.
-Then, for any finite strictly positive measure $\nu$ on the horoboundary, the set $\B_1$ does not have full $\nu$-measure. \end{corollary} \begin{proof} By Theorem \ref{th:nowheredense}, the complement of the closure of $\B_1$ is open and nonempty, so it must have positive $\nu$-measure. \end{proof}
+Then, for any finite strictly positive measure $\nu$ on the horoboundary, the set $\Bclose_1$ does not have full $\nu$-measure. \end{corollary} \begin{proof} By Theorem \ref{th:nowheredense}, the complement of $\Bclose_1$ is open and nonempty, so it must have positive $\nu$-measure. \end{proof}

 This last result tells us that the image of Miyachi's homeomorphism does not have full \(\nu\)-measure within the horoboundary for any strictly positive measure \(\nu\).
 However, as announced in the introduction, any attempt to extend the identity from the Thurston compactification to the horoboundary compactification to a set of full measure within the Thurston compactification results in the same problem.
 We restate here the result as we shall use the notation for the proof.